danneu/chaingun/README.md

 (The default config is fine for this 300-block demo.)

-With the Datomic transactor running in another terminal, tell hyzhenhok to seed the db:
+With the Datomic transactor running in another terminal, tell chaingun to seed the db:

-    $ java -jar hyzhenhok-standalone.jar db:seed
+    $ java -jar chaingun-standalone.jar db:seed

 (If it doesn't work, ensure the Datomic transactor is actually running from previous step)